 You can have it in the crock pot in under 10 minutes, and you can baste it, or not.
 It’s really that hands off!

-We love this crock pot ham recipe because
+Reasons you’ll love crock pot ham

 - it has minimal prep work (you can get it in the crock pot in under 10 minutes!)